 The motivation of this work originates from the so-called profile monitoring problem in the context of statistical process control (SPC).
-In some recent SPC applications, a manufacturing process or product is characterized by a profile, i.e., responses as a function of one or more explanatory variables.
-In particular, the profile is often some function varying over a covariate which is often time, but may also be spatial location, wavelength, etc. The aim of profile monitoring is for checking the stability of this functional/ curve relationship over time (see Woodall et al. 2004; Zou et al. 2007).
-In the SPC of profile problem, a critical step is to identify any outlying profiles among a set of complex profiles and to remove them from the the reference dataset.
-The presence of outliers has seriously adverse effects on the modeling of functional curve and accordingly on the properties of control charts (Qiu et al. 2010).
-See Section 4 for the details of examples.
+In some recent SPC applications, a manufacturing process or product is characterized by a profile, that is, responses as a function of one or more explanatory variables.
+In particular, the profile is often some function varying over a covariate, which is often time, but may also be spatial location, wavelength, etc. The aim of profile monitoring is for checking the stability of this functional/curve relationship over time (see Woodall et al. 2004; Zou, Tsung, and Wang 2007).
+In the SPC of profile problem, a critical step is to identify any outlying profiles among a set of complex profiles and to remove them from the reference dataset.
+The presence of outliers has serious adverse effects on the modeling of functional curve and accordingly on the properties of control charts (Qiu, Zou, and Wang 2010; see Section 4 for details of examples).

 Naturally, this problem can be regarded as outlier detection in functional data analysis (FDA).
-In recent years, FDA has been enjoying increased popularity due to its applicability to problems which are difficult to cast into a framework of scalar or vector observations.
-It deals with the case in which the data are repeated measurements of the same subject densely taken over an ordered grid of points belonging to an interval of finite length (Ramsay and Silverman 2005).
+In recent years, FDA has been enjoying increased popularity due to its applicability to problems that are difficult to cast into a framework of scalar or vector observations.
+It deals with the case in which the data are repeated measurements of the same subject densely taken over an ordered grid of points belonging to an interval of finite length.
 Thus, for each subject, we observe a function and, though the recording points are really discrete like the curve observations in the foregoing profile monitoring, we may regard the entire function as being continuously observed.

 Although much research has been carried out into the important problem of outlier detection in univariate/multivariate samples and regression problems, far less work has been done in FDA.
-Among others, Hyndman and Ullah (2007) used a method based on robust principal components analysis and the integrated squared error from a linear model; Febrero et al. (2008) considered functional outlier detection using functional depth, the likelihood ratio test and smoothed bootstrapping.
-In this paper, we propose a new method that uses functional principal components analysis.
-Our method is fast to compute and efficient in detecting the outliers in functional data.
-Specially, the asymptotic distribution of our proposed test statistic is derived and the threshold value which divides anomalous and non-anomalous data is based on this asymptotic distribution.
+Among others, Hyndman and Ullah (2007) used a method based on robust principal components analysis and the integrated squared error from a linear model; Febrero, Galeano, and González-Manteiga (2008) and López-Pintado and Romo (2009) considered functional outlier detection using functional depth.
+Some authors have also developed graphical tools for visualizing functional data and identifying functional outliers;

+^{© 2012} American Statistical Association and the American Society for Quality TECHNOMETRICS, AUGUST 2012, VOL. 54, NO. 3 DOI: 10.1080/00401706.2012.694781 see Hyndman and Shang (2010) and Sun and Genton (2011; 2012).
+In this article, we propose a new method that uses functional principal components analysis.
+Our method is fast to compute and efficient in detecting outliers in functional data.
+Specially, the asymptotic distribution of our proposed test statistic is derived and the threshold value that divides anomalous and nonanomalous data is based on this asymptotic distribution.

-The remainder of this paper is organized as follows: our proposed methodology is described in detail in Section 2.
+The remainder of this article is organized as follows: our proposed methodology is described in detail in Section 2.
 Its numerical performance is thoroughly investigated and compared with several other approaches in Section 3.
 In Section 4, we demonstrate the method using a real-data applications in profile monitoring from manufacturing industries.
-Several remarks draw the paper to its conclusion in Section 5.
+Several remarks draw the article to its conclusion in Section 5.
 Technical details are provided in the Appendix.
-Some other technical details, including proofs of some theorems, are provided in another appendix, which is available online as supplementary materials.
+Some other technical details, including proofs of some theorems, are available online as Supplementary Materials.